uptSmart/ibc-go/docs/tutorials/01-cosmwasm/03-making-ibc-contract.md

 ---
-title: Making an IBC Enabled Counter Smart Contract
+title: Making an IBC Enabled Smart Contract
-sidebar_label: Making an IBC Enabled Counter Smart Contract
+sidebar_label: Making an IBC Enabled Smart Contract
 sidebar_position: 3
-slug: /tutorials/cosmwasm/making-counter-contract
+slug: /tutorials/cosmwasm/making-ibc-contract
 ---

 import HighlightBox from '@site/src/components/HighlightBox';

-# Making an IBC Enabled Counter Smart Contract
+# Background for Making an IBC Enabled Smart Contract

 In the following sections, we will create a simple IBC enabled smart contract which expects to be deployed on two chains that will count the number of times it receives ibc messages.
 This tutorial is based on the [Cosmwasm IBC Example](https://github.com/0xekez/cw-ibc-example/tree/main) repository, much thanks to [0xekez](https://github.com/0xekez) for the original work.

-## Background

 To connect two CosmWasm contracts over IBC you must establish an IBC channel between them.
 CosmWasm smart contracts interact with the IBC protocol as cosmos modules.
 Recall the [requirements](/main/ibc/overview#what-is-the-interblockchain-communication-protocol-ibc) for a **cosmos module** to interact with IBC: